All Episodes

 I know it's really hard, but I'm trying.

-A paper tiger with uh forward troops that are strung out all along the line of defense and offense in Ukraine now, ready to murder the rest of what's left of Ukraine's military, with some 200 to 300,000 behind them, all of whom are wrested, refitted, well equipped, the latest equipment and with strategy and tactics that is overwhelming for anything that's left in the remnants of Ukraine's military.
+A paper tiger with forward troops that are strung out all along the line of defense and offense in Ukraine now, ready to murder the rest of what's left of Ukraine's military, with some 200 to 300,000 behind them, all of whom are rested, refitted, well-equipped, the latest equipment, and with strategy and tactics that is overwhelming for anything that's left in the remnants of Ukraine's military.

-He's gonna take his time and he'll probably peel off at some point onto the flank and go down and take Odessa, have his uh military very content with the fact he now has all the ports on the Black Sea's northern rim, uh come back into the Black Sea America with peril at your at your beck and call.
+He's going to take his time, and he'll probably peel off at some point onto the flank and go down and take Odessa, have his military very content with the fact he now has all the ports on the Black Sea's northern rim, come back into the Black Sea, America, with peril at your beck and call.

-Um so I he's in the he's in the catbird seat, and I don't think he's really alarmed very much at what's maybe going to happen with Europeans because they're all talking no action.
+So he's in the catbird seat, and I don't think he's really alarmed very much at what's maybe going to happen with the Europeans because they're all talking no action.

 Watch this, Colonel.

-That's been a terrible war, should have ended, and uh Russia should have stopped it.
+It should have ended, and Russia should have stopped it.

-But uh they've been three and a half years and they've gotten that so far.
+But they've been three and a half years, and they've gotten not so far.

 So we'll see what happens.